How to become an Operator

 The wallet/account that you use to make the Operator creation transaction will be known as the Owner wallet.
 It's the wallet you'll use to control your Operator business.
 The owner wallet controls the Operator and is able to stake and unstake on Sponsorships, update the Operator settings, and withdraw the owner's share of the Operator's stake and earnings.
 This should be a very secure wallet as it controls the whole Operator.
 A hardware wallet (Ledger, etc) is recommended, although a software wallet (Metamask) will work too - just be sure to keep the account private and never share your private key or seed phrase with anyone.

 You'll need to decide on your owner's cut at the time of your Operator deployment.
 You'll be able to change this value later on, as long as you unstake from all Sponsorships first.
+The average cut Operators are choosing appears to be around 10%.

 - widely available with public faucets and you'll need TEST

-tokens (the Mumbai network's worthless DATA
+tokens (the Amoy network's worthless DATA

 tokens) - There is a TEST